happyenderman10/python-bot-example/README.md

-# A simple python bot :
+# 💠A simple python bot :
-- ⚡To get started :
+- ⚡ To get started :

   Follow this steps :

 1 - Go to [Replit](https://replit.com)